 What I Did Wrong

 1. Did not get in updated weather briefing before departure.
-Recent pireps may have informed me of the second cloud layer
+Recent pireps may have informed me of the second cloud layer2.
+Drank coffee before takeoff which made me have to pee

 3. Failed to recognize the importance of the inoperative old, but familiar, GPS